bketelsen/slides/Readme.md

 Built on Open Source
 ----
-This project is a heavily modified fork of [hacker-slides](https://github.com/msoedov/hacker-slides) and is built on the[Shoulders of Giants](/SHOULDERS.md)
+This project is a heavily modified fork of [hacker-slides](https://github.com/msoedov/hacker-slides) and is built on the [Shoulders of Giants](/SHOULDERS.md)

 Getting Help